 GST returns must be submitted monthly and must be filed no later than the last working day of the month immediately following the month to which the return relates.
 Payments must be made by the due date for filing.
+A person who fails to pay GST on or before the due date for payment is liable to a penalty equal to one-twelfth of the 364 day treasury bill rate for each month that the payment remains outstanding.

-The following pecuniary penalties/interest are charged (but not limited):
+Pecuniary penalties/interest also apply on (but not limited) to:

-- late submission of a return -
+- · late submission of a return

-- late payment -
+- · non-filing of a GST return

-- failure to register -
+- · failure to register

-- failure to display GST Certificate -
+- · failure to display a GST certificate